Dog Behaviour Training

 Simply put you are re-programming your dog to have a pleasant feeling and reaction towards something he previously feared or disliked.
 This is done by associating the feared thing with something pleasurable for the dog, like his favourite toy, treat, or game.
 Over time, the dog will associate the dreaded thing with something pleasurable and therefore stop fearing it.

 Let's take an example how counter-conditioning can work.
 Let's say your dog is afraid of your elderly neighbour.
 So give your dog his favourite treat every time he sees the neighbour.
 This means you may have to carry the treat with you all the time and you must be on special lookout for your neighbour every time you leave the house.

-These two dog behaviour training methods are frequently used together.
+These two behaviour modification training for dogs methods are frequently used together.

 The dog is exposed to the weakest version of the feared object (desensitization) and immediately gets his reward (counter-conditioning).
 The exposure is increased over time, always followed by his reward.

 It depends on your dog, how severe his fear is, how much time and effort you put into the dog behaviour modification training, etc. Therefore, it can take hours, days, weeks, months, or even years.